-I simply had to share this amazing video of a dog dancing the merengue.
-Not only is it very funny, it is fascinating how the dog learned how to pull off this feat.
+I simply had to share this amazing video featuring a dancing dog doing the merengue.
+Not only is it very funny, it is very fascinating how the dog learned how to pull off this feat!

-A crazy video of an amazing feat, but even when your dog would be able to do these amazing moves, you just shouldn’t dress it like a person.
+A crazy video of an amazing feat, but even when your dog would be able to do these amazing moves and be a dancing dog, you just shouldn’t dress it like a person.
 Go here if you want to learn the Merengue yourself!

 For more than three minutes the dog seems to successfully perform a line of dance moves as if it is the most normal thing in the world – and all that just on its hind legs!
 Is the dog just reacting to subtle movements of its ‘dance partner’ with individual behaviours learned to perform in response or does it actually know different sequences of dance moves and how they possibly can be connected?
 Even walking on hind-legs for a dog is a very unusual feat that takes a lot of training, not even talking about the ability to walk backwards or sit just on its two hind legs!